Tour de Beurre Rouen Cathedral Normandy France copyright French Moments

 The best views of the Tour de Beurre are from the Place de la Cathédrale, rue du Change and the viewpoint of Côte Sainte-Catherine.

-The Tour de Beurre stood untouched from the Allied bombing in 1944 unlike the Tour Saint-Romain who was unfortunately damaged by the air-raid.
+The Tour de Beurre stood untouched by the Allied bombing in 1944, unlike the Tour Saint-Romain, which was unfortunately damaged by the air raid.

 Tribune Tower in Chicago © Luke Gordon - licence [CC BY 2.0] from Wikimedia Commons